krisleech/wisper/README.md

 ## Mapping an event to a different method

-By default the method called on the subscriber is the same as the event broadcast.
+By default the method called on the listener is the same as the event broadcast.
 However it can be mapped to a different method using `with:`.

 ```ruby